ionos-cloud/sdk-go-bundle/README.md

 ## Migration Guide

 All SDKs are found in the folder `https://github.com/ionos-cloud/sdk-go-bundle/tree/master/products`.
-- Structs moved to common package: `GenericOpenAPIError`, `Configuration`, `APIResponse`, utility functions, logging interface,  environment variables.
+- Structs moved to `shared` package: `GenericOpenAPIError`, `Configuration`, `APIResponse`, utility functions, logging interface,  environment variables.
-- Import `github.com/ionos-cloud/sdk-go-bundle/common` and replace the structs as required.
+- Import `github.com/ionos-cloud/sdk-go-bundle/shared` and replace the structs as required.
 - IONOS_DEBUG removed, debugging now set with `IONOS_LOG_LEVEL`, as described [here](https://github.com/ionos-cloud/sdk-go-bundle#debugging)
 - Replaced `PtrBool`, `PtrInt`, `PtrInt32`, `PtrInt64`, `PtrFloat`, `PtrFloat32`, `PtrFloat64`, `PtrString`, `PtrTime` with `ToPtr` generic functions

 Example migration for compute `github.com/ionos-cloud/sdk-go/v6` to `github.com/ionos-cloud/sdk-go-bundle/products/compute`

-1. Replace the import ionoscloud `github.com/ionos-cloud/sdk-go/v6` with `github.com/ionos-cloud/sdk-go-bundle/products/compute` You will get errors, as some structs have been moved the `common` package
+1. Replace the import ionoscloud `github.com/ionos-cloud/sdk-go/v6` with `github.com/ionos-cloud/sdk-go-bundle/products/compute` You will get errors, as some structs have been moved the `shared` package
-2. Import `github.com/ionos-cloud/sdk-go-bundle/common` and replace the structs as required.
+2. Import `github.com/ionos-cloud/sdk-go-bundle/shared` and replace the structs as required.
    Example replacements:
-      - var apiResponse *ionoscloud.APIResponse with var apiResponse *common.APIResponse
+      - var apiResponse *ionoscloud.APIResponse with var apiResponse *shared.APIResponse
-      - ionoscloud.NewConfiguration(username, password, token, url) with common.NewConfiguration(username, password, token, url).
+      - ionoscloud.NewConfiguration(username, password, token, url) with shared.NewConfiguration(username, password, token, url).
 3. Replace the structs that were in the old repo with the ones in the new repo.

 All replacements work as-is, no other changes are required.